 - Datum references if the GD&T symbol requires them

 Each Feature Control Frame will typically (it is optional) have a leader arrow pointing to the feature it describes.
-Consider the Feature Control Frame in the drawing above:
+Consider the Feature Control Frame in the drawing b:

 A Feature Control Frame…